saikrishnatbijil/questdb.io/docs/reference/operators/spatial.md

 ## within

-`within(geohash, ...)` - evaluates if a comma-separated list of geohashes are equal to are within another geohash.
+`within(geohash, ...)` - evaluates if a comma-separated list of geohashes are equal to are within another geohash:

-:::info

 - The `within` operator can only be used in `LATEST ON` queries and all symbol columns within the query **must be indexed**.